 I had some “financial trauma” this month when nearly $64,000 was debited to 11 of our accounts without me being able to see the corresponding GIC purchases when I logged in.

-I spent two days on the phone with the bank and their IT department to get it fixed.
-What a gong show!
+I spent two days on the phone with the bank and their IT department to get it fixed, what a gong show!

-So much more accessible, 5 minutes and one instruction, and they make it happen.
+It is so much more accessible, 5 minutes and one instruction, and they make it happen.

-Visiting, Covid Vaccinations and Travel
+Visiting, Covid Vaccinations, and Travel

 We had a “socially distant” outdoor visit with my Dad on Father’s Day.